How To Drive User Adoption With Context-Driven Product Experiences

 Bring on the product experience layer: a layer that sits on top of your product’s UI, and is dynamic enough to change based on specific scenarios.

-Avoiding generic product tours
+Why you should avoid generic product tours

 You probably recognize this scenario: you sign up for a product, and then get immediately bombarded with untimely, general tooltips.
 You keep clicking next, next, next… but you’re not getting any real value.